Important information about law review membership is below. Information about the Law Review is also available in the NYLS Student Handbook.

 Members of the Law Review’s editorial board and its Faculty Publisher will review all submissions and extend membership invitations to those students whose papers exhibit excellent writing and analysis.
 All submissions are reviewed anonymously, and invitations are extended solely based on the merit of the written submission.
 There is no pre-determined number of students who will be invited to join the Law Review through the Write-On competition.
 Decisions of the Publisher are final.
 Due to the number of submissions, the Law Review is unable to provide feedback on students’ write-on papers following the end of the Write-On Competition.

 The Write-On Competition and Invitations

-Participants must submit their papers according to instructions that are included in the problem which is available here.
+Participants must submit their papers according to instructions that are included in the problem (available above).
 In order to accommodate the participation of students who spend their summers outside of the New York City area, students located outside of New York City have in prior years had the option of submitting their papers by overnight mail delivery to be received by the Law Review no later than 5pm on Friday, the day after the competition ends, so long as the copy is postmarked by 5pm on Thursday, the last day of the competition.
 Students using overnight delivery services are responsible for meeting any pick-up or drop-off deadlines and for planning ahead to account for delivery times associated with overnight delivery services and students (particularly those who will be overseas) are urged to research this information in advance.
 The Law Review does not extend the deadline for any reason, including because of the timing of or any problems with the delivery service, and will not consider hard copy submissions delivered after 5pm on Thursday or any overnight submissions delivered after 5pm on Friday.